hoophq/docs/docs/plugins/indexer/plugin-configuration.md

 }
 ```

-After enabling it, sessions will be indexed in the filesystem by default at `/opt/hoop/indexes`.
+After enabling it, you could enable which connection to index.
+Sessions will be indexed in the filesystem by default at `/opt/hoop/indexes`.
 This behavior could be changed configuring the environment variable `PLUGIN_INDEX_PATH` when starting the gateway.

 :::caution IMPORTANT